-But not only in Geneva and in France, but in all capitalist countries without exception, the fascists in their struggle against other parties and political leaders try in general to scare them by depicting them "as persons in the service of the Comintern" or, at any rate, "persons indirectly assisting the work of the Comintern."
+But not only in Geneva and in France, but in all capitalist countries without exception, the fascists in their struggle against other parties and political leaders try in general to scare them by depicting them "as persons in the service of the Comintern" or, at any rate, "persons indirectly assisting the work of the Comintern".
 The fascists in Berlin know this best of all, and it is precisely for this reason that they wrote in this way in their agreement, so as to give reasons in a truly fascist manner for their constant interference in the political life of other countries.

-The "Manchester Guardian" commented on this quite correctly and stated:-
+The Manchester Guardian commented on this quite correctly and stated:

-"Taking 'severe measures' against those who, 'indirectly,' further or promote' the Third International might, if needed, cover anything from intervention in Spain to an open attack on Czecho-Slovakia or North China."- Manchester Guardian, 26.11.36.
+"Taking 'severe measures' against those who 'indirectly' 'further or promote' the Third International might, if needed, cover anything from intervention in Spain to an open attack on Czechoslovakia or North China."
+(Dec.
+26, 1936.)

-Thus it appears that the published agreement has

-not merely one function, but two: it is not only a cover for the secret military pact, but also an agreement for constant political struggle by the Berlin bloc inside other countries for the creation of war conditions most favourable for these fascist agressors.
+Thus is appears that the published agreement has not merely one function, but two: it is not only a cover for the secret military pact, but also an agreement for constant political struggle by the Berlin bloc inside other countries for the creation of war conditions most favorable for these fascist aggressors.
 This is its second function!

-The influential Conservative "Daily Telegraph" recently wrote:
+The influential Conservative Daily Telegraph recently wrote:

-"If the new pact against Communism involves no obligations other than those publicly undertaken, its main mischief is that of a fresh obstacle to international agreement for peace."-Telegraph, November, 26th.
+"If the new pact against communism involves no obligations other than those publicly undertaken its main mischief is that of a fresh obstacle to international agreement for peace."
+(Telegraph, November 26.)

-The whole point is that a bloc has been formed by the Berlin Pact, which aims to destroy every opportunity of there being any effective international agreement concluded to maintain peace.
-It is precisely the efforts to effectively safeguard peace, primarily these efforts, which are labelled "Communism" by the Berlin plotters, or, at any rate, "indirect assistance in the work of the Communist International."
-And we by no means conceal the fact that the work of the Communist International to-day is first and foremost a struggle to maintain peace, in spite of all the intrigues of the fascist aggressors.
+The whole point is that a bloc has been formed by the Berlin pact, which aims to destroy every opportunity of there being any effective international agreement concluded to maintain peace.
+It is precisely the efforts effectively to safeguard peace, primarily these efforts, which are labeled "Communism" by the Berlin plotters, or, at any rate, "indirect assistance in the work of the Communist International".
+And we by no means conceal the fact that the work of the Communist International today is first and foremost a struggle to maintain peace, in spite of all the intrigues of the fascist aggressors.

-Comrade Molotov, at the recent Congress of Soviets stated this very clearly:
+Comrade Molotov, at the recent Congress of Soviets, stated this very clearly:

-"In a sense even a plot against peace can be called 'the struggle against Communism.'
-But in that case one must be consistent and say what actually is taking place: in the conditions which exist to-day, fascism with its allies constitute the programme of war, while Communism and the U.S.S.R. constitute the programme of peace."
+"In a sense even a plot against peace can be called 'the struggle against communism'.
+But in that case one must be consistent and say what actually is taking place; in the conditions which exist today, fascism with its allies constitute the program of war, while Communism and the U.S.S.R. constitute the program of peace."

-The fascists are afraid of our programme, they are so afraid that they dare not say a word about the slogans for which we, Communists, are fighting every day in all the capitalist countries.
+The fascists are afraid of our program, they are so afraid that they dare not say a word about the slogans for which we Communists are fighting every day in all the capitalist countries.
 In all the countries where the fascists are not in power, they themselves are feverishly plotting, and in the countries where the fascists are in power, they are plotting on a world scale, and at the same time they are trying to depict the Communists as stupid plotters!